bgoonz/docs-collection/github/github/collaborating-with-pull-requests/index.md

 ---
 title: Collaborating with pull requests
-intro: 'Track and discuss changes in issues, then propose and review changes in pull requests.'
+intro: "Track and discuss changes in issues, then propose and review changes in pull requests."
 redirect_from:
   - /github/collaborating-with-issues-and-pull-requests/
   - /categories/63/articles/